1231360-ISEP/lei-24-s2-1db-g021/docs/sprint2/us008/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

+* **AC1:** The report should have the data concerning the vehicle description (Plate, Brand, Model and Current Kms) and the Checkup related data, like the following example:

 ### 1.4.
 Found out Dependencies

 * There is a dependency on "US006 - As an FM, I wish to register a vehicle including Brand, Model, Type, Tare,